-- Mumps, measles, and rubella vaccine - 2 doses required or titer drawn within 6 months of program start date - Varicella vaccine - 2 doses required or titer drawn within 6 months of program start date - History of the disease will not surpass the requirement - Hepatitis B vaccine - 2 or 3-shot series based on vaccine requirement or titer drawn within 6 months of program start date - This vaccine can take up to six months to complete if no previous record - Tetanus, diphtheria vaccine - Within the last 10 years.
-D-tap will not be accepted - Negative TB Skin Test
+- 1. Obtain proof of the following: - Mumps, measles, and rubella vaccine - 2 doses required or titer drawn within 6 months of program start date - Varicella vaccine - 2 doses required or titer drawn within 6 months of program start date - History of the disease will not surpass the requirement - Hepatitis B vaccine - 2 or 3-shot series based on vaccine requirement or titer drawn within 6 months of program start date - This vaccine can take up to six months to complete if no previous record - Tetanus, diphtheria vaccine - Within the last 10 years.
+D-tap will not be accepted

-PPD TB Skin test completed within the last year or a radiologist report of a negative chest x-ray within the last 3 years.

-• Influenza vaccine

-- For the current season

-- Meningitis vaccine (For anyone under 21 years of age)

-- Within the last 5 years

-American Heart Association BLS Provider CPR Card

-- Some clinical sites do not accept CPR cards from the American Red Cross, so this certification is not acceptable for admission to the program. - CPR Cards cannot expire before the end of the course. - We DO NOT accept Heartsaver CPR courses from the AHA.
-These are not designed for professional healthcare providers.

-Health insurance card

-- Short term insurance can be purchased through www.ejsmith.com - Dependents on a parent's insurance card must submit proof of being listed on the policy if the student's name is not listed on the card.
+- Negative TB Skin Test - PPD TB Skin test completed within the last year or a radiologist report of a negative chest x-ray within the last 3 years. - Influenza vaccine - For the current season - Meningitis vaccine (For anyone under 21 years of age) - Within the last 5 years - American Heart Association BLS Provider CPR Card - Some clinical sites do not accept CPR cards from the American Red Cross, so this certification is not acceptable for admission to the program. - CPR Cards cannot expire before the end of the course. - We DO NOT accept Heartsaver CPR courses from the AHA.
+These are not designed for professional healthcare providers. - Health insurance card - Short term insurance can be purchased through www.ejsmith.com - Dependents on a parent's insurance card must submit proof of being listed on the policy if the student's name is not listed on the card. - Driver's License - Provide a color copy of the front and back of your current driver's license - 2.
+Fill out the demographic form and cadet waiver form located at the back of the packet. - The cadet waiver form must be signed in front of a notary. - 3.
+Obtain official hardcopy transcripts - Provide official hardcopy transcripts sealed regardless of submission by electronic with your application.
+Prior WC students do not need to submit their WC transcripts. - 4.
+Complete the personal history statement located at the end of the application packet. - 5.
+Submit the following required essay: - Outline the difference between an EMT and a Paramedic and why you specifically want to attend Weatherford College's EMS Program.
+Minimum 500 words. - Essays generated by AI or containing plagiarism will not be accepted. - All references must be properly cited.

-Driver's License

-- Provide a color copy of the front and back of your current driver's license - Fill out the demographic form and cadet waiver form - Located at the back of the packet. - The cadet waiver form must be signed in front of a notary.

-Official hardcopy transcripts

-Provide official hardcopy transcripts sealed regardless of submission by electronic to the registrar's office

-STEP 4: COMPLETE AND SUBMIT THE PERSONAL HISTORY STATEMENT LOCATED AT THE END OF THE APPLICATION PACKET.
+Submit all documentation listed within step 3 either digitally to SGrimsley@wc.edu or in person at JKNB Room 130 (Jack Knight Building) on the main campus.

-STEP 5: LETTER OF REFERENCE
+STEP 4: LETTER OF REFERENCE